 Negative reps are an interesting angle to take on weight training, but they are effective at making leaps in progression.
-The idea is to thrust the handles forward rapidly and explosively to make things easier, but really take your time when bringing them back to resting position.
-This increases the time your muscles are under tension and creates the micro-tears in muscle responsible for growth when they repair.
+The idea is to thrust the handles forward rapidly and explosively to make things easier, but really take your time when bringing them back to the resting position.
+This increases the time your muscles are under tension and creates the micro-tears in muscles responsible for growth when they repair.

 Single Arm Crossovers

 Staying on the chest, crossovers are another awesome way to hit them hard.
-It can be common to see flyes being done in gyms or even on some multi gyms, but they aren't the best way to go about doing things.
+It can be common to see flyes being done in gyms or even on some multi-gyms, but they aren’t the best way to go about doing things.
 Crossovers, however, are a different game.
 They are far more functional and much safer.

 As you’re doing single-arm crossovers using the cable situated above the seat with a D handle, you can take each side of the chest individually to keep things concentrated and still avoid posing a risk to your shoulders or causing any damage to any other ligaments or joints involved in the process.